 If you’re looking for a recipe for Easy 6-Layer Rainbow Cake, you came to the right place!
 You’ll love it if you’re a big kid at heart!
-Lots of people have made my Rainbow Cake with success (see the comments!) and I’m sure you will too – it’s an easy recipe that’s suitable for cake beginners!
+Lots of people have made my Rainbow Cake with success (see the comments!) and I’m sure you will too – it’s an easy recipe that’s even suitable for cake beginners!

 There are not enough exclamation marks in the world to convey my excitement for rainbow cake.
 I first came across this awesome version over at sweetest blog ever Sweetapolita.
 I also came across this great version by Whisk Kid.

-Al the recipes I came across use Swiss meringue frosting and often used boxed cake mixes, so I decided to make a UK version, using a simple victoria sponge recipe (with the quantities doubled) and cream cheese frosting.
+All the recipes I found used Swiss meringue frosting and often cake mixes, so I decided to make a UK version, using a simple victoria sponge recipe (with the quantities doubled) and cream cheese frosting.
 It worked a treat!
 And it tasted delicious too.